catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 This layer comprises all applications which utilize provided data and functions of business partners to achieve a direct business impact and frameworks which simplify the development of these applications.
 Thus, this layer focuses on using a released Semantic Model (or a use-case/role-specific excerpt thereof) as a vocabulary to build flexible queries (Skills) and integrating these Skills in data consuming apps.
 Skills can be easily integrated in these apps as stored procedure.
 Hence, skill and app development can be decoupled to increase efficiency of the app development process.

 SPARQL 1.1 specification (<https://www.w3.org/TR/sparql11-query/>) is used as a language and protocol to search for and process data across different business partners.
 As a part of this specification,  the QUERY RESULTS JSON (<https://www.w3.org/TR/sparql11-results-json/>) and the QUERY RESULTS XML (<https://www.w3.org/TR/rdf-sparql-XMLres/>) formats are used to represent both the answer sets generated by SPARQL skills and the sets of input parameters that a SPARQL skill should be applied to.
 For answer sets, additional formats such as the QUERY RESULTS CSV and TSV (<https://www.w3.org/TR/sparql11-results-csv-tsv/>) format may be supported.
-Required is the ability to store and invoke SPARQL queries as parameterized procedures in the dataspace; this is a KA-specific extension to the SPARQL endpoint and is captured a concise Openapi specification in the following (<https://catenax-ng.github.io/product-knowledge/docs/development-view/api>).
+Required is the ability to store and invoke SPARQL queries as parameterized procedures in the dataspace; this is a KA-specific extension to the SPARQL endpoint (KA-MATCH) that is captured a concise Openapi specification  (<https://catenax-ng.github.io/product-knowledge/docs/development-view/api>).
 Also part of that specification is an extended response behaviour which introduces the warning status code “203” and a response header “cx_warning” bound to a JSON structure that lists abnormal events or trace information that appeared during the processing.

 #### Dataspace Layer